Devix71/Transformer_Models_Classification_Practice/README.md

 Within this repository, you can find my attempts to experiment, play, and alter the ViT transformer model.

+The checkpoint files for the models mentioned later on can be found here `https://mega.nz/folder/FDg2ACyZ#-LMMAlSmCyL0JsuiEaZ1lQ`

 Initially, I started by following the Huggingface🤗 tutorial on [image classification](https://huggingface.co/docs/transformers/tasks/image_classification).
 This tutorial focuses on creating a [Vision Transformer (ViT) model](https://huggingface.co/docs/transformers/model_doc/vit) with the express purpose of correctly classifying specified objects within the [Food-101 Huggingface dataset](https://huggingface.co/datasets/food101).

 The notebook containing this attempt is called `Assignment2_CatsandHorses_Original.ipynb`.